January Savings ends in

 Entertainment

-5 Tips For Getting To Sleep After Watching A Scary Movie
+How To Sleep After Watching A Horror Movie

 In this article

 Can’t sleep after watching a scary movie?
 We’ve all been there.
-Whether you’ve just watched a horror movie or thriller, read a dark chapter of a book, or binged a particularly gory television series (hello, The Walking Dead), you might now be hesitant to turn your bedroom lights off.
+Whether you’ve just watched a horror movie or thriller, read a particularly dark chapter of a book (looking at you, Stephen King), or binged a surprisingly gory television series, you might have the urge to hit the lights off and sprint upstairs to your bedroom or keep the lamps on all night.

-Your body has spent the last 2 hours or so perceiving a potential threat - you’ve been on the edge of your seat waiting for those jump scares, and your body won’t instantly go back to normal once the credits roll.
+Think of it this way – your body has spent the last 2 hours or so perceiving potential danger at the actions happening on screen or page, putting you on the edge of your seat as you wait for those jump scares.
+As a result, your body won’t instantly go back to normal settings once the credits roll.

 Group of four friends sitting on sofa with popcorn watching a scary film.